Mayor Kapszukiewicz pledges to shut down after-hours clubs

 - Oops!Something went wrong.Please try again later.

 Jul.
-20—The after-hours club where a 41-year-old woman was shot and killed over the weekend was boarded up Tuesday morning as Toledo Mayor Wade Kapszukiewicz announced a renewed effort to shut down illegal bars.
+21—The after-hours club where a 41-year-old woman was fatally shot over the weekend was boarded up Tuesday morning as Toledo Mayor Wade Kapszukiewicz announced a renewed effort to shut down illegal bars.

 Toledo police responded to a call of a person shot at the illegal club at 5205 Telegraph Rd. just before 4:30 a.m.
-Sunday and found Carthrice Warren, 41, and Wilbur Hughes, 31, inside of the building, each suffering from at least one gunshot wound.
-Both were transported to Mercy Health St. Vincent Medical Center, where Ms. Warren was pronounced dead.
+Sunday and found Carthrice Warren, 41, and Wilbur Hughes, 31, inside, each suffering from at least one gunshot wound.
+Both were taken to Mercy Health St. Vincent Medical Center, where Ms. Warren was pronounced dead.

-Police said two other people were shot at the club and transported to local hospitals by private vehicle.
+Police said two other people were shot at the club and taken to local hospitals by private vehicle.

-The city was granted a court order to padlock the establishment on Monday, and on Tuesday the wooden boards went up.
+The city was granted a court order Monday to padlock the establishment, and on Tuesday the wooden boards went up.

 "We know who you are.
 We know where your establishment is.
-And we are ready to throw the weight of the city at you to take your property," he said.
+And we are ready to throw the weight of the city at you to take your property," the mayor said.

-Theresa Morris, the Toledo council member who represents District 6 where the bar is located, said the illegal clubs don't have liquor licenses or occupancy permits, and they haven't been inspected by code enforcement or the fire department.
+Theresa Morris, in whose council District 6 the bar is located, said the illegal clubs don't have liquor licenses or occupancy permits, and they haven't been inspected by code enforcement or the fire department.
 But beyond health and safety issues, she has concerns about crime.

 "We know these clubs only breed illegal activity.
 We're talking drugs, we're talking sexual trafficking, and murder," she said.
 "Now there's a 41-year-old woman's family who mourns her death at the hands of a greedy and unprincipled operator."

-This isn't the first time the city has cracked down on the unlawful establishments.
-In December, 2020, city officials padlocked 1326 Kelsey Ave., and the Code Enforcement Response Team identified seven other properties throughout the city believed to be illegally serving alcohol into the early morning hours.
+The city has cracked down on the unlawful establishments in the past.
+In December, city officials padlocked 1326 Kelsey Ave., and the Code Enforcement Response Team identified seven other properties throughout the city believed to be illegally serving alcohol into the early morning hours.

-Five of those properties were on the mayor's list on Tuesday, seven months later.
+Five of those properties were on the mayor's list Tuesday, seven months later.

 Ms. Morris said city leaders need to enforce the law and shut the illegal operations down.
 In the case of the Telegraph Road bar, law enforcement raided it recently and ordered it closed, Ms. Morris said, but the operator opened it back up for business anyway.
 After Ms. Warren's death, city lawyers asked the courts to order it closed.